Balding Beards is reader-supported. When you buy through external links, we may earn an affiliate commission. Learn more.

 One of the advantages of overshoes/galoshes is that they’re lightweight and portable.
 You can leave a pair in your briefcase in case it rains.
 There’s nothing stylish about them, but they can help extend the lifespan of your regular shoes – and they don’t cost much.

 How we chose these products

-Some things make for good rain boots, others make for bad ones.
-Our job is to separate the good from the bad in all of our product reviews and choosing the best rain boots came down to several criteria.
+Some things make for good rain boots, and others make for bad ones.
+Our job is to separate the good from the bad in all of our product reviews, and choosing the best rain boots came down to several criteria.

 First and foremost, a rain boot must be waterproof and capable of keeping your feet dry in wet and snowy conditions.
 That’s Rule No. 1, although certain boots and shoes are better for extreme conditions than others.